trivedi-jd/scribbles/EdSheeran/EdSheeran.md

 I want to be a _'New Man'_.\
 I want to _'Save Myself'_.

-I am searching for the _'Eraser'_\
+Hence, I am searching for the _'Eraser'_\
-Which will erase you from my memories.
+Which can erase you from my memories.

 I _'Don't'_ know whether it's an end or a beginning.\
-But what I know is that _'All of the Stars'_ weren't aligned when you _'Cross Me'_.
+But what I know is that _'All of the Stars'_ weren't aligned,\
+When you _'Cross Me'_.